Castilian War: War

 Governor-General Francisco de Sande officially declared war against Brunei in 1578, and began preparations for an expedition to Borneo.
 De Sande assumed the title of Capitán-General and assembled a fleet carrying 200 Spaniards, 200 Mexicans, 1,500 native Filipinos (Luzones), and 300 Borneans.
 The ethnic composition of the Spanish force was shown to be diverse by later documents that stated the infantry was made up of mestizos, mulattoes, and "Indians" (from Peru and Mexico), led by Spanish officers who had previously fought with native Filipinos in military campaigns across Southeast Asia.
 The expedition began their journey in March, and the Bruneian campaign was one of several that was undertaken at the time, including action in Mindanao and Sulu.

 Aftermath

 While the Spanish were unable to immediately subjugate Brunei, they did manage to prevent it from regaining a foothold in Luzon.
 Relations between the two nations later improved and trade resumed, as evidenced by a 1599 letter from Governor-General Francisco de Tello de Guzmán in which he asked for a return to a normal relationship.

-As a result of the conflict, Brunei ceased to be an empire at sea.
-It gradually set aside its policies of territorial expansion and developed into a city-state, surviving to the modern day as the oldest continuously Islamic political entity.
-Despite this, this wouldn't be the last time Spain fought the Bruneians as they fought again in the Twenty Years' War.
+As a result of the conflict, Brunei ceased to be an empire at sea, transforming to a land-based empire, gradually setting aside its policies of territorial expansion and after the developed into a city-state into the late 19th century, surviving to the modern day as the oldest continuously Islamic political entity.